sharkpp/synology-toolkit-for-non-linux/README.md

-# Synology Toolkit System Requirements for Non-Linux OS
+# Synology Toolkit Environment for Non-Linux OS

 It provides an environment to run the toolkits distributed by [Synology Developer Center](https://www.synology.com/ja-jp/support/developer) on non-Linux OS such as macOS.